 *Visitors must complete a visiting patient application with the state program.

 States that have recreational cannabis for adults 21 and older but do not accept out-of-state cards include:

 Cultivation is legal in Connecticut for medical patients as of October 1, 2021.
 Medical cannabis patients in Connecticut are allowed to grow up to six plants with a maximum of three mature plants at a time.

 A 12-plant cap per household allows two adults to grow six plants each.
-Starting July 1, 2023, recreational consumers over 21 will also be allowed to grow the same amount of plants.
+Starting July 1, 2023, recreational consumers over 21 can grow the same amount of plants.

 According to the legislation, plants must be at the grower’s primary residence and away from individuals younger than 21.
 Additionally, plants must be cultivated in an indoor, locked environment.

 Connecticut is a fully legal state with recreational and medical cannabis programs available to residents.
 All cannabis products containing more than 0.3 % THC are regulated under the adult-use program and must be sold from a state-licensed retailer, including products containing hemp-derived cannabinoids such as CBD or delta-8.

 There also remain restrictions on public use, marijuana use in the workplace, and while driving.
 It’s important to remain up to date on your state’s regulations as they are constantly subject to change.